Cultural Restitution

 Legal experts have cried foul.
 In a recent blog, the law firm BatesWells maintains “this argument is incorrect: the impact on statutory charities was clearly explained in the material before Parliament.”
 The blog also points out it is “constitutionally beside the point, because it is not for government to render a law nugatory because it did not think that Parliamentarians focussed on the ‘right’ issues.”

 Further criticism has come from within Parliament itself.
-A report from its Joint Committee on Statutory Instruments (JCSI), a cross-part committee of MPs and peers that scrutinises secondary legislation, says that “if the government disagrees with legislation that Parliament has passed, the correct approach is to pass new legislation rather than seeking to undercut it by simply not commencing it.”
+A report from the Joint Committee on Statutory Instruments (JCSI), a cross-part committee of MPs and peers that scrutinises secondary legislation, says that “if the government disagrees with legislation that Parliament has passed, the correct approach is to pass new legislation rather than seeking to undercut it by simply not commencing it.”

 The JCSI report did not rule the action unlawful because DCMS has confirmed the exclusion was meant to be temporary and not permanent.
 The Department has also committed to undertake a review of the Charities Act 2002 within five years of it receiving Royal Assent.
-In other words, by February 2027.
+In other words, by latest February 2027.

-Agreeing to this review does not guarantee a change in direction by DCMS.
-It could lead to new legislation that maintains the status quo.
-Nevertheless, it’s encouraging to learn the Department believes the issue should be subject to further Parliamentary debate, as well as to consultation with the sector and the public.
+By agreeing to this review, DCMS does not guarantee a change in direction.
+It could still lead to new legislation that maintains the status quo.
+However, it is encouraging the Department believes the issue should be subject to further Parliamentary debate, as well as to consultation with the sector and the public.
+We hope DCMS and the government will use the next twelve months to undertake a serious review of how other non-statutory museums and collections are responding to legitimate claims for restitution.